Information for Parents - Our Lady Help of Christians, Epping

 BACK TO TOP

-If your child leaves school before 3 pm, you will need to go to the School Office to collect your child and sign them out at the kiosk.
-If you are aware in advance that your child will leave early, you are asked to write a note or email the class teacher.
+• If you are collecting your child from school before 3pm you will need to go to the School Office to collect your child and sign them out at the Kiosk.
+If you are aware in advance that your child will leave early, you are asked to email or phone the Office.

 BACK TO TOP